Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 Win more, together

-Relationships between suppliers and retailers have certainly come with a fair amount of frustration on both sides, which could easily dissuade each party from working toward improvements.
-But an investment in regular collaborative communication and the right technology to collect and share data can work wonders to smooth the way forward.
+Collaborative relationships between suppliers and retailers have certainly come with a fair amount of frustration on both sides, which could easily dissuade each party from working toward improvements.
+But investing in regular collaborative communication and the right technology to collect and share data can work wonders to smooth the way forward.

-Success ultimately depends upon the trust built when both parties have a clear understanding of how their plans will impact one another.
+Success ultimately depends upon the trust built when both parties clearly understand how their plans will impact one another.
 When retailers and suppliers combine advanced technology with open communication, they can work together — and win together — to achieve the best outcome for the consumer.

 Written by